fd-facu/termodinamica/README.md

 # Thermodynamics App

 App that resolves thermodynamics problems.
+I made this App for a college work.

 ## Roadmap:

-  .Implement some validations
+  .
+Implement some validations.
-  .Put the Plot window inside the app window
+  .
+Put the Plot window inside the app window.
+  .
+Make a little glosary with the most important thermodynamics functions and definitions.

 ## Know Issues

+Low:

+  .
+Syntax errors.

+Medium:

+  .
+The program breaks when putting invalid values on calculations. validations needed.

+Graves:

+  .
+Botones desaparecen al presionar "graficar" repetidas veces en el menu de grafico.

 ## Bibliography:

   * Physics for students of scientists and engineers (Paul Tipler, Gene Mosca)
   * Physics for students of scientists and engineers (Raymond A. Serway)

+ ## Instructions:

+  .
+The application requires python (latest version adviced), and install matplotlib python library in order to show the graphics.

+  .
+Download the zip with the apps files.

+  . run application.py file.